 LOUISIANA Statute(s) La.
 Stat.
-Ann. § 14:403.10 (West 2024) (GSFOP law) La.
+Ann. § 14:403.10 (West 2025) (GSFOP law) La.
 Stat.
-Ann. § 14:30.1(A)(3), (4) (West 2024) (DIH/DDRD law) Substantive amendments to law(s) June 26, 2009 - § 14:30.1(A)(3), (4) August 1, 2014 - § 14:403.10 enacted August 1, 2022 - Amendments add the following: Immunity for use of a controlled substance; Immunity for possession of drug paraphernalia; Protections from violations of pretrial release, probation, parole, and civil forfeiture; Protection from arrest for an individual who experiences an overdose and is in need of medical assistance; Protections for a person who illegally provided or administered a controlled substance, by eliminating the exception that previously existed; Seeking medical assistance as a mitigating factor in a criminal prosecution; and Additional exceptions to protection.
-Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for an individual experiencing a drug-related overdose.
+Ann. § 14:30.1(A)(3), (4) (West 2025) (Second degree murder) La.
+Stat.
+Ann. § 14:31 (4) and (5) (West 2025) (Manslaughter) Substantive amendments to law(s) June 26, 2009 - § 14:30.1(A)(3), (4) August 1, 2014 - § 14:403.10 enacted August 1, 2022 - Amendments add the following: Immunity for use of a controlled substance; Immunity for possession of drug paraphernalia; Protections from violations of pretrial release, probation, parole, and civil forfeiture; Protection from arrest for an individual who experiences an overdose and is in need of medical assistance; Protections for a person who illegally provided or administered a controlled substance, by eliminating the exception that previously existed; Seeking medical assistance as a mitigating factor in a criminal prosecution; and Additional exceptions to protection.
+August 1, 2025 - §14:31 (4) and (5) enacted Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for an individual experiencing a drug-related overdose.
 Person who experiences a drug-related overdose and needs medical assistance.
 Protection as to controlled substance possession crimes As of August 1, 2022, an eligible person may not be charged, prosecuted, or penalized for use or possession of a controlled dangerous substance under the Uniform Controlled Dangerous Substances Law.
 In the case of a person who experiences a drugrelated overdose and needs medical assistance, that person may not be arrested either.
 Protection as to drug paraphernalia crimes As of August 1, 2022, an eligible person may not be charged, prosecuted, or penalized for possession of drug paraphernalia.
 In the case of a person who experiences a drug-related overdose and needs medical assistance, that person may not be arrested either.
 Protection as to other crimes/violations As of August 1, 2022, an eligible person is not subject to sanctions for a violation of a condition of pretrial release, condition of probation, condition of parole, or civil forfeiture of property, related to the incident which required medical assistance.
 Requirement(s) for the protection to apply Evidence for such offenses must have been obtained because of the person's seeking medical assistance.